connordelacruz/git-workflow-scripts/README.md

 ## `commit-template.sh`

-Creates and configures a local git commit template that includes a ticket number in brackets before the commit message.
+Creates and configures a git commit template for the current branch that includes a ticket number in brackets before the commit message.
 E.g. for ticket number `12345`:

  ```
  [#12345] <commit message text goes here>